erdogant/bnlearn/docs/source/UseCases.rst

 Source
 	*Lauritzen S, Spiegelhalter D (1988).
 Local Computation with Probabilities on Graphical Structures and their Application to Expert Systems (with discussion).
 Journal of the Royal Statistical Society*

-Aim: what are possible causalities for shortness-of-breath (dyspnoea) when:
+Aim: Make inferences about shortness-of-breath (dyspnoea) when:
 	1. You have measured data
 	2. You have know-how/expert knowledge